bekislam/mybrickbreaker/README.md

 Aim of this project are improve player's focusing skills and improve the users’ instinctual movements

-I chose the game brick breaker because it is already a fun game that I know And player be good emotion of playing this game
+I chose the game brick breaker because it is already a fun game that I know.
+And player be good emotion of playing this game